Cville STR Advocates

 - Encourages responsible management, ensuring that nobody infringes on the quiet enjoyment of anyone's home.

-- Rather than limiting residents, explores how STRs can help the City—by enabling residents and young families to afford homeownership, supporting local tourism, and creating supplemental income and jobs for local households.
+- Rather than limiting residents, explores how homestays can help the City — by enabling residents and young families to afford homeownership, supporting local tourism, and creating supplemental income and jobs for local households.

-- Modernizes the STR and homestay codes in a way that is beneficial to both the City and its residents.
+- Modernizes the STR and homestay codes in a way that is beneficial to both the City and its residents, and treats the new state law on tenant-operated STRs thoughtfully.

 Data